 TRU PACE - Lafayette, CO

 TRU PACE (Program of All-inclusive Care for the Elderly), located in Lafayette, coordinates and provides all needed preventive, primary, acute, and long-term care services so that older individuals can continue living safely in their community.
-Purple Art brings expressive art into their community every Monday morning.
+Purple Art brings expressive art into their community every Monday.
 Clients have embraced painting with fervor, some often painting three or more pictures each week.
 Emphasis is on freely moving paint around the paper.
 We encourage use of different colors and implements, even fingers!
 We also compare and contrast work from other weeks, which can be fascinating.
 It's all about the experience and having fun!

 ABBY SIVY: About three years ago I had the pleasure of meeting 85-year-old John Peterson.
 He attended a group painting class of mine at a senior residential retirement community.